aws/aws-cdk/design/cdk-bootstrap.md

   that has permissions to write to both the S3 bucket and the ECR repository from above.
   This role will be assumable by any principal from the account(s) passed by the `--trust` option, and from any principal in the target environment's account.
+  If using the `--monitored-environment` is used, sts:SetSourceIdentity is added to the trust policy.

 * An IAM role, called the **Deployment Action Role**, that will be assumed when executing the CloudFormation deployment actions (CreateChangeSet and ExecuteChangeSet).
   It is also assumable by any principal from the account(s) passed by the `--trust` option, and from any principal in the target environment's account.
+  If using the `--monitored-environment` is used, sts:SetSourceIdentity is added to the trust policy.

 * An IAM role, called the **CloudFormation Execution Role**, that will be used to perform the actual CFN stack deployment in the continuous delivery pipeline to this environment.